 Statute Of Limitations In Colorado Bicycle Accident Cases

 In Colorado, the statute of limitations is generally two years for all incidents that do not involve the operation of a motor vehicle.
-If the bicycle accident directly relates to the operation of a motor vehicle, then individuals have three years to file.
+If the bicycle accident directly relates to the operation of a motor vehicle, then individuals have three years to consult a car accident attorney in Denver and file their claim.

 However, whether your case has a statute of limitations of two or three years, never delay in filing your case.
 Even starting with a small step, such as requesting a free consultation with our Denver motorcycle accident lawyers, is a great choice to get a handle on your case.